johann-solo/oliveandmango.github.io/site/content/blog/2021-04-09-creamy-asparagus-soup-with-wild-mackerel.md

 </br>

 ### Recipe Notes
-* For a thicker soup consistency reduce broth/stock amount by 1 cup or more depending on how thick you want it
+* I like my soup on the brothier side.
+For a thicker soup consistency though just simply reduce broth/stock amount by 1 cup or more depending on how thick you want it.
+You could also add 1/2-1 cup of peeled and chopped potatoes in to cook with the asparagus for a richer and thicker consisntency in this soup.
 * Feel free to substitute cream with a non dairy one if needed (coconut cream, cashew cream etc)
 * Leeks can easily be substituted with a small bunch of green onions.
 * If you would like to add extra seasoning to the soup I strongly recommend adding fresh or dried thyme
 * I garnishes mine with micro greens but feel free to use chopped chives and this soups is also delicious with a squeeze of lemon juice before serving too
+* It is common to serve this soup with with a dollp of butter or herbed butter which gets swirled into the soup for extra flavour and richness - that is optional
 </br>
 </br>